sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 ## 📊 Exploratory Data Analysis
 ### Billboard Python Package
 🔝 We conducted an analysis of Billboard's "Billboard Hot 100" chart, which is a weekly music chart that ranks the 100 most popular songs in the United States based on multiple factors.
-Our objective was to investigate the Top 10 artists over the past cumulative 5 years.
+Our objective was to investigate the Top 10 artists over the past cumulative 5 years. <br>

 ▶️ To gather the necessary data, we utilised a Python Package called Billboard.py.
 The data collection process spanned from May 24, 2018, and continued on a weekly basis for a period of 5 years.
 We used songs instead of entire albums as songs were more accessible and heterogeneous in terms of coverage (happy, sad, danceable, energetic, etc.)
 <br>
-Please refer below to see the historical trend we obtained using the Billboard.py package. <br>
+Please refer below to see the historical Top 10 artists we obtained using the Billboard.py package - it will be essential in the analysis <br>
-Fig 1
 <p align="middle">
   <img width="484" alt="Screenshot 2023-05-29 at 12 32 09" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/12870658/54f6ef69-a7f6-4d7f-97d0-b0bee2ea9404">
 </p>